 The department played a leading role in the recently completed ‘Charlemagne in England’ project, funded by the AHRC.
-It currently holds four major grant awards from the AHRC (Leadership Fellowship; Global Challenges Research) and the Leverhulme Trust (International Network; Early Career Fellowship), in addition to a number of other funding successes, both external and internal, such as the appointment of a Vice-Chancellor’s Fellow:
+It has held five major grant awards from the ERC (Starting Grant), AHRC (Leadership Fellowship; Global Challenges Research) and the Leverhulme Trust (International Network; Early Career Fellowship, Research Fellowship), in addition to a number of other funding successes, both external and internal, such as the appointment of a Vice-Chancellor’s Fellow:

-- Dr Marianne Ailes (PI), ‘Charlemagne: A European Icon.
+- Professor Marianne Ailes (PI), ‘Charlemagne: A European Icon.
 Charlemagne in Different European Cultures’, Leverhulme International Network, 2015-2018

 - Professor Martin Hurcombe, ‘Reclaiming the Road’, Brigstow Institute Experimental Partnership 2016